uvasrg/uvasrg.github.io/src/content/post/dpml.md

 privacy are often used which further tradeoff privacy for better utility.

-In this paper, we evaluate the impacts of these choices on privacy in experiments with logistic regression and neural network models.
-We quantify the privacy leakage in terms of advantage of the adversary performing inference attacks and by analyzing the number of members at risk for exposure.
+We evaluated the impacts of these choices on privacy in experiments with logistic regression and neural network models, quantifying the privacy leakage in terms of advantage of the adversary performing inference attacks and by analyzing the number of members at risk for exposure.

    <div class="myrow">
    <div class="mycolumn" align="center">